texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/exploratory.md

 # Section 0 - Exploratory

 These events are designed for high school students who are beginners to explore the different areas of the UTE-Projects.
-While students who place in the top five in each event will earn awards, the point do not count towards school awards.
+While students who place in the top five in each event will earn awards, the points do not count towards school awards.

 import UteHighSchoolProjectsBanner from '/ute-high-school-projects-banner.mdx'